Only 284 days to go!

 Piazza Armerina’s Villa Romana Del Casale

-Since you’ll already be in the area, this UNESCO site is home to some of the world’s mostimpressive Roman mosaics.
-Something like ‘Pinterest for the year 300 AD.’
+Since you'll already be in the area, you should check out this UNESCO site, which is home to some of the world's most impressive Roman mosaics.

 Sicilia Outlet Village